j2695203/MSD6016_database/Lab1_RelationalModelandKeys/Lab1.md

 1. If {x} is a superkey, then any set containing x is also a superkey.

-    Yes.
+    True.
 If x has no duplicated value, then any set containing x also has no duplicated value because x has unique value.

 2. If {x} is a key, then any set containing x is also a key.

-    No. A key must be a superkey, so x is a superkey.
+    False.
+A key must be a superkey, so x is a superkey.
 However, a set can’t be a key if any subsets of its field is a superkey.

 3. If {x} is a key, then {x} is also a superkey.

-    Yes.
+    True.
 A key must be a superkey be definition.

 4. If {x, y, z} is a superkey, then one of {x}, {y}, or {z} must also be a superkey.

-    No. {x, y, z} has no duplicated value doesn’t mean subsets of its field also has no duplicated value.
+    False. {x, y, z} has no duplicated value doesn’t mean subsets of its field also has no duplicated value.

 5. If an entire schema consists of the set {x, y, z}, and if none of the proper subsets of {x, y, z} are keys, then {x, y, z} must be a key.

-    No. {x, y, z} might has duplicated value.
+    True.
+For an available schema, there must be a key.
+If none of the subsets of {x, y, z} is a key, then {x, y, z} must be the key for the schema because it is the only set that has the potential to identify the tuples in the relation uniquely.